Code of Student Rights and Responsibilities

-- Does not fulfill a conduct consequence within the deadline established by a hearing authority or by agreement with a Conduct Advisor
+- Does not fulfill a conduct consequence within the deadline established by a hearing authority or by agreement with a conduct officer.

-- Has been summoned by the Dean of Students or a designee for a meeting concerning the student’s alleged misconduct and will not comply with the request.
+- Has been summoned by the dean of students, office of student conduct staff or a designee for a meeting concerning the student’s alleged misconduct and will not comply with the request.

-The purpose of a hold is to compel a student to fulfill an obligation to the Dean of Students Office.
-A Student Life (SL) hold on records denies the student the right to register for future classes until cleared by the Conduct Advisor or Dean of Students.
-A hold on records will be removed by a Conduct Advisor when the student fulfills the required conditions.
-A student receiving a hold may seek relief from the Vice President for Student Affairs.
+The purpose of a hold is to compel a student to fulfill an obligation to the dean of students office (including the office of student conduct).
+A Student Life (SL) hold on records denies the student the right to register for future classes or change class registration until cleared by the office of student conduct staff, conduct officer, hearing authority, or dean of students.
+A hold on records will be removed by the office of student conduct when the student fulfills the required conditions.
+A student receiving a hold may seek relief from the vice president for student affairs.
 The student shall request relief in writing.
-Upon review, the Vice President can amend the conditions of the hold or remove the hold.
+Upon review, the vice president can amend the conditions of the hold or remove the hold.

 - Warning – A notice in writing to the student that the student is violating or has violated institutional regulations.